Uber would soon battle with Arro in tech-taxi market.

 Uber is about to face a new competitor in its home country.
 Uber news exclaimed that one of New York’s biggest taxi organizations has collaborated with Arro to provide transportation services through an application operated via smartphones.
 The new ride-sharing software allows users to hire and pay for green and yellow taxis in New York City, essentially proving a service that Uber’s UberT already provides.

 Arro’s designers affirm that their program is faster, much more affordable, and more credible than that of Uber’s.
 They believe that the new service that is being test-launched in 7000 taxis and expected to launch in a few weeks, would finally succeed in working with all 20,000 green and yellow taxis in New York.
-The supporters of the new program believe that this latest application is equipped with several tools that would help it to compete with Uber
+The supporters of the new program believe that this latest application is equipped with several tools that would help it to compete with Uber.

 Uber news today disclosed that other applications have failed to battle with the Californian enterprise.
 Arro stated that it stands the best chance yet due to collaboration with Creative Mobile Technologies in Long Island City, which is known for controlling video screen and payment systems in about 50% of the city’s 13,000 yellow cabs.